Election Daze

 Election Daze is a 1943 Our Gang short comedy film directed by Herbert Glazer.
-It was the 213th Our Gang short (214th episode, 125th talking short, 126th talking episode, and 45th MGM produced episode) that was released.
+It was the 213th Our Gang short to be released.

 Plot

 As the incumbent for the presidency of the "One for All and All for One Club," Mickey is so certain he will win that he refuses to campaign.
 The situation changes radically when Mickey is challenged by political upstart Froggy, who gains popular support with a steady stream of empty promises.
 But both candidates are in for an unpleasant surprise when Janet Burston appears as a write-in.